Zili125935/semi_auto_process/README.md

 * Step 1:\
 Rename the input excel file to 'EXPORT.xlsx'\
 copy the input excel file under folder 'semi_auto_process'\
-**Please make sure rename new input excel file everytime you use this script!**
+**Please make sure rename the new input excel file as 'EXPORT.xlsx' everytime you use this script!**

 * Step 2:\
 Open 'Command Prompt', copy paste & enter